 After a concussion, this reflex can become damaged, which will cause disorientation and vertigo.

-Gaze stabilization exercises, also sometimes called eye exercises, were designed to help restore that reflex.
+Gaze stabilization can be improved through eye exercises that are designed to help restore that reflex.
 It involves several exercises of increasing difficulty.
 The following is a sample exercise:

 - Sit upright in a chair.